Driving and mental illness

 - Psychotic depression

 You must also tell the DVLA if you have any of the mental health conditions below and they affect your ability to drive safely.
 Things that might affect your ability to drive safely include suicidal thoughts, poor concentration and feeling agitated or irritable a lot of the time.
+If you are not sure if your illness affects your ability to drive you must speak to your doctor.

 - Eating disorders